sagemath/sagewiki_to_gh-2022-10-10/days38.md

 Registration and financial support
 ----------------------------------

-Participants are requested to register on the official CRM web site and complete the following Questionnaire:

- * Registration (the website will be ready by the end of February).
+Online registration will be available starting at the end of February through the official CRM website.
+In the meantime, you can express your intention to participate by completing the following questionnaire:

- * Questionnaire
+ * `Questionnaire`__

 A limited amount of financial support is available for students, postdocs, and researchers without grants.
-You can register and apply for financial support through the conference website above (not yet available).
+You can register and apply for financial support through the official CRM website for the conference (not yet available).

 Organizing committee